Dodge Daytona: 1989–1991

 For the 1989 model year, the ES model was introduced.
 The ES model was an appearance package/equipment group offered on base models in order to attract the "average" Daytona buyer’s eye without a major price hike.
 It featured silver contrasting ground effects, along with "snowflake" patterned alloy wheels.
 The 2.2 L Turbo I was replaced with the 2.5 L Turbo I, rated at 150 hp and 180 ft. lbs. of torque.
 Also introduced in 1989 was the AGS C/S Competition model, which was featured along with the regular AGB model.
 This new C/S model featured an intercooled 2.2 L Turbo II engine, along with many other features that were also on the Shelby.
 However, this model was only available with a manual transmission.
 The AGS C/S package would remain in availability until 1991.
 The AGB C/S Performance model had the 2.5 L non-intercooled Turbo I engine available with five-speed manual or three-speed automatic.
-A driver's side airbag was standard.
+A driver's side airbag was standard on the US-market models, optional on Canadian-market models.

 For 1990, all Daytonas received an interior restyling, featuring a modernized cockpit-style wraparound dashboard.
 A variable nozzle turbocharger (VNT Turbo IV), borrowed from the 1989 Shelby CSX VNT, was offered in the Shelby model producing the same 174 hp as the Turbo II but eliminated turbo lag and improved drivability.
 Also for 1990, a 3.0 L SOHC Mitsubishi V6 was made available.

 For 1991, the 2.2 L turbocharged engine was dropped in favor of the new 2.5 L "high torque" turbocharged engine.
 Although sporting a lesser power output of 152 hp, this engine offered 210 ft. lbs. of torque, exceeding that of the Turbo II.
 Also new was the addition of an IROC model with either the 3.0 L V6 or turbocharged 2.5 L engine.
 Visually, IROC models differed from lesser models, having a ground effects kit and alloy wheels, among other differences.
 The IROC decals where added in halfway through 1991 even though all Shelby Daytonas from 1991 were considered to be IROCs.
 There is no difference between a 1991 Shelby and an IROC besides the decals and the letter "J" in the VIN sequence; on 1991 Daytona Shelbys, the VIN has the sequence G74J and IROC models have the sequence G743.